sniekum/RLHF_assignment/README.md

 Prepare a PDF report (preferably in LaTeX) with your answers to the questions and submit the PDF along with your code in a zip file on Gradescope.

+### Acknowledgement
+Based on an assignment originally created by Daniel S. Brown.